beinardus/BTCMapBot/filters.md

 Note that `city` is often provided by the node itself.
 This has priority when displaying it, but for the filters only the geographic data is used.

+The filter engine is case and accent sensitive; any deviation will result in a mismatch.

 ## Custom functions
 At this moment, there is one custom function defined: `$distance`.
 This can be used to return the distance between two earth surface coordinates.
 Parameters (lat/lon) are restricted to constant numeric values, as the main use is to calculate the distance of a location to a fixed centre point.
 See examples.